-So, there, you might use that information to come up with questions that help you gain a deeper understanding of how things work internally and what unique challenges the buyer and their team are facing.
+You might use that information to come up with questions that help you gain a deeper understanding of how things work internally and what unique challenges the buyer and their team are facing.

 2. Set an agenda

-Reps often skip this step because they wrongfully assume they can wing it by shooting off a series of questions.
+Sales reps often skip this step because they wrongfully assume they can wing it by shooting off a series of questions.